How to Avoid Miscommunication in Business Text Messaging

-Ever received a text message and thought that maybe the sender is upset or angry with you – only to realise later that you interpreted the message incorrectly, and actually, there was nothing to worry about?
+Ever received a text message and thought that maybe the sender is upset or angry with you – only to realise later that you interpreted the message incorrectly, and actually, it was just a case of text message miscommunication with absolutely nothing to worry about?

 Around 50% of texts are misunderstood.
-They can get lost in translation for several reasons, and while text miscommunication might not be a big deal in your personal life, it can become very problematic if you're using text messaging for business.
+They can get lost in translation for several reasons.
+And while text miscommunication might not be a big deal in your personal life, it can become very problematic if you use (or are considering using) text messaging as a channel for internal or external business correspondence.

-Read on to learn why it's easy to misinterpret texts and how you can avoid miscommunication with business text messaging.
+Read on to learn why misinterpreting texts is so easy and how you can avoid miscommunication with business text messaging.

 Why do people misinterpret text messages?

-Digital communication is a whole different ball game compared to communicating face-to-face with someone.
-In one survey, 69.8% of people agreed or strongly agreed that it's easier to misinterpret written messages than face-to-face.
-Here are five reasons why:
+Digital communication is a whole different ball game compared to communicating with someone in person.
+In one survey, 69.8% of people agreed or strongly agreed that misinterpreting text messages, emails, or other written communication is easier than misunderstanding face-to-face interactions.

 When we receive a text message, we don't know what the sender is experiencing at the time.
 Perhaps they're texting on the fly while rushing to catch a train.
 Maybe they're ill and can only manage a brief message.
-Or they could be tired and are struggling to concentrate.
-In which case, their message could be misconstrued as being short, snappy or cold.
+They could simply be tired and thus struggling to concentrate.
+With all this crucial context missing, their message could be misconstrued as being short, snappy, or cold.

 2. No emotional cues